donmccurdy/glTF-Transform-View/README.md

 }

-// When glTF Document is edited, scene updates automatically. buttonEl.addEventListener('click', () => {
-	const materialDef = document.getRoot().listMaterials()[0];
+// When glTF Document is edited, scene updates automatically. const materialDef = document.getRoot().listMaterials()
+	.find((mat) => mat.getName() === 'MyMaterial');
+buttonEl.addEventListener('click', () => {
 	materialDef.setBaseColorHex(0xFF0000);
 });
 ```

-> **NOTE:** Each DocumentView instance maintains reference counts and disposes of three.js WebGL
+Each DocumentView instance maintains reference counts and disposes of three.js WebGL resources
-> resources (textures, geometry, materials) when the underlying glTF Transform properties are
+(textures, geometry, materials) when the underlying glTF Transform properties are disposed.
-> disposed.
 Unused resources are *not* disposed immediately, in case they might be used again later.
+To
-> To manually dispose of unused resources — e.g. to free up GPU memory — call  `documentView.gc()`.
+manually dispose of unused resources — e.g. to free up GPU memory — call  `documentView.gc()`.
-> Resources will be re-allocated automatically if they are used again.
+Resources will be re-allocated automatically if they are used again.

 ### Bindings